Chris Page's contra dance site

 [2] When I'm calling for ONS (one-night-stand) groups, I'll use "say goodbye" here.
 Then when they right shoulder round later on, it's "say hello, and go around them, looking at them."

-[3] Those allergic to gypsies may wish to substitute a do-si-do, or skip it altogether and go straight to the swing.
+[3] Those allergic to right shoulder rounds may wish to substitute a do-si-do, or skip it altogether and go straight to the swing.
 For an ONS group, substitute the swing with a two-hand turn, elbow swing, or "whatever you think a swing should be."

 [4] For more advanced groups, the right shoulder round can be with more than one other person.
 And the swing can be a basket swing.